MindscapeHQ/raygun4node/README.md

 ### Tags

-You can add tags to your error in the Send() function, as the fifth parameter.
+You can add tags to your error in the Send() function, as the `tags` parameter.
 For example:

 ```javascript
 client.send(new Error(), { tags: ['Custom Tag 1', 'Important Error'] });
 ```